On this page you can find the answers to frequently asked questions about how election results are counted and the announcement of the results.

-system.
-That means that the candidate with the most votes is
+The result is worked out by the 'First-past-the-post' system, which means the candidate with the most votes is elected.

-Assembly for Wales around three-quarters of the seats are allocated
+Around three-quarters of the seats are allocated using the 'first-past-the-post' system.

 This voting method is called the 'Additional Member System'.

-At local elections in Scotland and Northern Ireland and elections
+Northern Ireland Assembly elections and local elections in Northern Ireland and Scotland